rafaelromao/cmderhere/README.md

-# cmderhere
+# Cmder Prompt Here
-Register a context menu option to start the Cmder prompt in the selected folder
+Registers a context menu option that starts a Cmder prompt in the selected folder

+# Requirements:
+[Cmder](http://cmder.net/) must be installed in the folder `%ProgramFiles%/Cmder`

+# Usage:
+Download the file `cmderhere.inf`, right click it and select `Install`